 The film shows soldiers (right) officers (left) drawn up in front of the army's headquarters in Djakarta for the flag-raising ceremony.

-The film shows soldiers (right) officers (left) drawn up in front of the army's headquarters in Djakarta for the flag-raising ceremony.
+Background: The film shows soldiers (right) officers (left) drawn up in front of the army's headquarters in Djakarta for the flag-raising ceremony.
 This is held twice monthly, on the 5th (Armed Forces Day) and the 17th (17.8.45, the proclamation of the republic).
 A soldier is shown reading the SAPTA MARGA, the armed forces' oath of allegiance to the republic.
 The ceremony is conducted by Brig.
 General Sungkono, in the unexpected absence of the Army Chief of Staff, Lt.
 Gen. Abdul Haris Nasution.
 A message was received just before the ceremony started that Nasution was detained on other business.

 Speculation is rife in Djakarta as to whether -- and when -- the army will invade Sumatra to crush the rebellion led by "the young colonels" -- Hussein, Simbolon, Bahlan Djambek and Lubis -- with a counter government headed by Mr. Sjafruddin Prawiranegara, former governor of the Bank of Indonesia.